Dry rot treatment: Mycology of S. lacrymans

 The average moisture content of modern softwood timbers in dry buildings is generally in the range of 12–15%, and heating systems may reduce this to a far lower level.
 There is, therefore, no prospect of a dry rot infestation developing in a building that has been properly designed, constructed, and maintained.

 Once the environment starts to dry out, the rot will become dormant and eventually die.
 The length of time that the fungus can remain dormant under dry conditions seems to depend on the temperature, with approximate times of nine years at 7.5 °C and one year at 22 °C being quoted.

 Most fungi will only thrive in acid conditions, but dry rot will remain active in alkaline conditions.
 This gives it the ability to grow through damp mortar, masonry, and plaster, infecting other areas of the building.
 Thick, conducting strands known as rhizomorphs, are produced to cross inert surfaces and penetrate masonry.

 A fruiting body (sporophore) may develop naturally or in response to unfavourable conditions of humidity, temperature or exhaustion of nutrients.
 Often the stress that provokes this is the exposure of the infestation.
 The fruiting body will produce millions of rust brown spores.

 One belief held about dry rot is that, once established, it can survive by producing water by breaking down the timber if the original source of water is removed.
 Laboratory experiments conducted in 1932 on timber samples in unventilated glass jars showed that significant quantities of water were indeed produced.
 However these experiments do not replicate the "real world" environment of a building where processes of evaporation and capillary action in the wood will be removing moisture from the area faster than it can be produced by the fungus.

 Another misconception is that dry rot can transport water from a source over considerable distances to an area of dry timber so that it can decay there.
-While the mycelium strands do conduct a nutrient solution around the fungus, it has been shown that any ability to transport water to "wet up" dry timber is very limited.
+While the mycelium strands do conduct a nutrient solution around the fungus, it has been shown that any ability to transport water to "wet up" dry timber is limited.

 Despite being a successful coloniser of buildings, for reasons that have not yet been fully explained, S. lacrymans is rarely found growing in the wild.
 Occasional specimens have been found in the foothills of the Indian Himalayas, Mt.
 Shasta in California, and woodlands in Czechoslovakia.